 Severe childbirth injuries occur when labor is prolonged, obstructed, or poorly managed, often without timely access to skilled surgical care.
 These injuries are devastating, yet largely preventable.
-For women who survive childbirth, they can mean years of pain, isolation, and loss of dignity.
+For women who survive childbirth, they can mean years of pain, isolation,

-The Musa Project exists to ensure women do not have to live with injuries caused by gaps in care.
+The Musa Project exists to ensure women do not have to live with injuries

 Many women arrive at Mbarara Regional Referral Hospital or our partner location hospitals after living with injury for years, sometimes decades.